What are the stages of mitosis in the correct order? | Channels for Pearson+

 1

 Begin by understanding that mitosis is the process of cell division that results in two genetically identical daughter cells.
-It is crucial for growth, repair, and reproduction in organisms.

-Recognize the stages of mitosis, which are Prophase, Metaphase, Anaphase, and Telophase.
-These stages occur in a specific sequence to ensure proper division of the cell's genetic material.
+It consists of several stages that occur in a specific sequence.

-During Metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
+Next is Metaphase.
+In Metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
 The spindle fibers attach to the centromeres of the chromosomes.

-In Anaphase, the sister chromatids are pulled apart by the spindle fibers toward opposite poles of the cell, ensuring each new cell will receive an identical set of chromosomes.
-Finally, in Telophase, the chromosomes reach the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide through cytokinesis.
+Following Metaphase is Anaphase.
+During Anaphase, the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.

+The final stage is Telophase.
+In Telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two separate nuclei.
+The chromosomes begin to de-condense back into chromatin.

 Watch next